- Best Practices ●

 Employee training

-Whatever your current logistics procedures look like, they will change at least a little bit when you migrate over to QR Codes.
-Conduct a thorough workflow analysis to understand what your employees are currently doing, and what will change once you make the switch.
+Whatever your current logistics procedures look like, they will change slightly when you migrate to QR Codes.
+Conduct a thorough workflow analysis to understand what your employees are currently doing and what will change once you make the switch.

-Involve employees and leaders in this process by soliciting their input on where processes will need to change due to the switch.
-You’ll likely want to do a few test runs as well, making sure that your plans survive the real world without creating new complications.
+Involve employees and leaders in this process by soliciting their input on where processes will need to adapt.
+You’ll likely want to do a few test runs as well, ensuring that your plans work in real-world scenarios without creating new complications.

 Monitoring and maintenance

-Streamline your logistics processes with QR Code Generator
+Simplify your logistics processes with QR Code Generator PRO